Are current divorce laws outdated for the modern woman?

 Pre-nup or not to pre-nup?

-Danny Glasner assess how the courts are slowly recognising financial agreements prior to marriage
+Danny Glasner assesses how the courts are slowly recognising financial agreements prior to marriage

 This article is reprinted from ‘Exclusively Surrey’ Magazine 2008